tarrie/journal/README.md

 These two facts took hours of debugging. lol Hopeully I wont forget

 - [x] built endpoint on java to pull events, integrated api in reactnative.

+# 12.26.20

+#### UseMemo()
+useMemo takes in a function and an array of dependencies.

+> The dependencies act similar to arguments in a function.
+The dependency’s list are the elements useMemo watches: if there are no changes, the function result will stay the same.
+Otherwise, it will re-run the function.
+If they don’t change, it doesn’t matter if our entire component re-renders, the function won’t re-run but instead return the stored result.
+This can be optimal if the wrapped function is large and expensive.
+That is the primary use for useMemo.